wolfgangcstrack/yabo/README.md

 To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+This starts a Jekyll server using the theme.
+Add pages, documents, data, etc. like normal to test the theme's contents.
+As you make modifications to the theme, the site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, and `_sass` tracked with Git will be released.

 ## License